 If you find yourself in a ditch or stuck in the snow, you may not need to call a tow truck if you are prepared with tow straps.
-If you are lucky enough to have another vehicle around together, you can get yourself free.
+You can get free if you are lucky enough to have another vehicle around together.

 Recovery tow straps are made from nylon and come in different lengths and widths.
-If you drive a small or medium-size car 2” x 16” is probably good enough.
+If you drive a small or medium-sized car, 2″ x 16″ is probably good enough.
 If you have a bigger vehicle, opt for larger straps.

 Needing to go to the bathroom, but being stuck in your car is miserable.
-If you think this is a situation you could ever find yourself in or if you need to make an unanticipated pit stop, then keeping emergency sanitation equipment in the car is a good idea.
+If you think this is a situation you could ever find yourself in or need to make an unplanned pit stop, then keeping emergency sanitation equipment in the car is a good idea.
 A few things to make a potentially messy situation a bit better are: